Colombia to build museum to showcase shipwreck discovery

-BOGOTA Colombia will build a museum to showcase artefacts found in the wreckage of a Spanish galleon discovered near the historic Caribbean port city of Cartagena, President Juan Manuel Santos said on Saturday.
+BOGOTA Colombia will build a museum to showcase artifacts found in the wreckage of a Spanish galleon discovered near the historic Caribbean port city of Cartagena, President Juan Manuel Santos said on Saturday.

 The San Jose, thought by historians to be laden with emeralds and precious coins, sank in 1708.
 It was part of the fleet of King Philip V, who fought the English during the War of Spanish Succession.